SilentVoid13/Silent_Packer/README.md

 ## Encryption methods

-Silent_Crypt currently supports the following encryption methods :
+Silent_Crypt currently support the following encryption methods :

 - Section Insertion
 - Code Cave
 - Silvio Text Infection (only for ELF files)

-For an explanation on these methods work, see the [METHODS](https://github.com/SilentVoid13/Silent_Crypt/blob/master/METHODS.md) file.
+For a basic explanation on how does these methods work, see the [METHODS](https://github.com/SilentVoid13/Silent_Crypt/blob/master/METHODS.md) file.

 ## Usage